IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 280mm230280

-1. After the hob be connected to electricity and power on.
-Press and hold the ON/OFF ① control button for about 3 seconds till you hear a “beep” to turn the hob on.
-Now the hob enters into Standby mode, all heat setting indicators and Timer setting indicators shows “-”
+1. After the hob is connected to electricity and powered on, press and hold the ON/OFF ① control button for about 3 seconds until you hear a “beep” to turn the hob on.
+Now the hob enters Standby mode, and all heat setting indicators and Timer setting indicators show “-”.

 1. Place a suitable pan on the cooking zone you wish to use.